Craftray/Huntrace/README.md

 - [Cloud](https://github.com/Incendo/cloud): A framework to speed up development related to command.

 - [Multiverse](https://github.com/Multiverse/Multiverse-Core): A plugin for managing multiple worlds include many features for stuffs that are relevant to worlds.

+#### *Huntrace is licensed under the AGPL-3.0 license.
+We suggest projects indirectly or directly related to Huntrace to be open source under the same license.*